Next-Edit/SyntaxEditor/README.md

-# CodeEditor
+# SyntaxEditor
 ==========================

-CodeEditor is a rich text editing SwiftUI component for macOS apps.
+SyntaxEditor is a rich text editing SwiftUI component for macOS apps.
 It is based on [CotEditor](https://github.com/coteditor/CotEditor), the venerable and excellent lightweight text editor for macOS.